NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 Monthly ETF returns proved difficult to predict using historical momentum, volatility, and drawdown information.

-While XGBoost achieved the strongest validation performance, Random Forest delivered the strongest independent out-of-sample forecasting performance and was therefore selected as the primary forecasting model.
+While XGBoost achieved the strongest validation performance, Random Forest delivered the strongest independent out-of-sample forecasting performance and was therefore selected for the portfolio construction stage.

 ---